Another Word For POSITIVE_ATTITUDE

 affectivity

-Noun : Ability to experience affects: feelings, emotions, judgement, motivations, etc.
+Noun : An ability to experience affects: feelings, emotions, judgement, motivations, etc.

 affirmation